 The Dominican-born Moriceau also began her art career among the surrealists, who she initially met as a model.
 But unlike the brash Penderwood, 19-year-old Moriceau felt intimidated among so many famous names.
 She rarely spoke at gatherings.
 While she painted prolifically, she hesitated to show or sell her work, much of which she gave away to friends or family.
 MNAM has managed to locate two of these previously uncatalogued works: “A Young Girl Discovers the Phases of the Moon” and “The Invention of Music” (both c.
 1936).
 Close friends with Penderwood, she left the surrealist group shortly after her friend did.

 Moriceau is easily the most overlooked of the surradists, and it’s refreshing to see an exhibition finally acknowledge her central role in the movement.
 Her work is deeply personal, featuring lone individuals in fantastical versions of homelike settings.
 Moriceau’s large eyes and heart-shaped face appear on the subjects of her paintings, whether male or female.
-Her most common motif is a white stag, appearing either as a whole animal, a human with antlers, or, as in “The Pantry of Grandmother Night” simply a pair of antlers in the background.
+Her most common motif is a white stag, appearing either as a whole animal, a human with antlers, or, as in “The Pantry of Grandmother Night” (c.
+1937), simply a pair of antlers in the background.
 Several excellent essays have already explored the question of why Moriceau’s animal avatar was a stag and not, as might be expected, a doe; however, the MNAM exhibition does not touch on this question.

 Vidal, a French-born artist of Argentinian descent, was unique in her refusal to associate with the surrealists, though their influence is nevertheless apparent in her work.
 The eldest of the surradists, she already had a successful art career by the mid-1930s.
 Most of the writing about Vidal has focused on her eccentric lifestyle, wearing elaborate feathered gowns and allowing her beloved Persian cats to eat off her plate, and MNAM does fall into this trap, exhibiting several of her surviving outfits.
 But it also features a broad selection of her dark, eerie paintings with their themes of death and decay.
 The animal that appears most frequently in Vidal’s work is, curiously, not a cat, but an owl.